Relintai/pandemonium_engine_docs/engine_development/cpp/custom_resource_format_loaders.md

 Creating custom data types
 --------------------------

-Godot may not have a proper substitute within its `doc_core_types` or managed resources.
-Godot needs a new registered data type to understand additional binary formats such as machine learning models.
+Pandemonium may not have a proper substitute within its `doc_core_types` or managed resources.
+Pandemonium needs a new registered data type to understand additional binary formats such as machine learning models.

 Here is an example of creating a custom datatype: